Juries in England and Wales

 In the legal jurisdiction of England and Wales, there is a long tradition of jury trial that has evolved over centuries.
+Under present-day practice, juries are generally summoned for criminal trials in the Crown Court where the offence is an indictable offence or an offence triable either way.
+All common law civil cases were tried by jury until the introduction of juryless trials in the new county courts in 1846, and thereafter the use of juries in civil cases steadily declined.
 Liability to be called upon for jury service is covered by the Juries Act 1974.

 History

-The English jury has its roots in two institutions that date from before the Norman conquest in 1066.
+The English jury has its roots in two institutions that date from before the Norman Conquest in 1066.
 The inquest, as a means of settling a fact, had developed in Scandinavia and the Carolingian Empire while Anglo-Saxon law had used a "jury of accusation" to establish the strength of the allegation against a criminal suspect.
 In the latter case, the jury were not triers of fact and, if the accusation was seen as posing a case to answer, guilt or innocence were established by oath, often in the form of compurgation, or trial by ordeal.
-During the 11th and 12th centuries, juries were sworn to decide property disputes but it was the Roman Catholic Church's 1215 withdrawal of support for trial by ordeal that necessitated the development of the jury in its modern form.
+During the 11th and 12th centuries, juries were sworn to decide property disputes but it was the Roman Catholic Church's withdrawal of support for trial by ordeal in 1215 that necessitated the development of the jury in its modern form.

 The jury had always been a socially exclusive institution, and historically people had to own land of a particular value in order to qualify.
-Until 1919, women were automatically disqualified from serving on trial juries, and even after this date local prejudices had the effect of keeping women off the jury.
-The fact few women satisfied the property qualifications until they were abolished in the 1970s also served to heavily restrict the number of women eligible for jury service.
+Until 1919, women were automatically disqualified from serving on trial juries, and even after that date local prejudices had the effect of keeping women off the jury.
+Few women satisfied the property qualifications until they were abolished in the 1970s, and this also heavily restricted the number of women eligible for jury service.